Discover the secret Game of thrones locations in Iceland

 You really don’t know what Game of Thrones is?
 What a crime!
 Well just because you are a Kuku friend, we will make an exception and present you this amazing series.

-Game of Thrones is an HBO series of 8 seasons.
+GOT is an HBO series of 8 seasons adapted from the work of George RR Martin.
 It tells the story of a medieval country's civil war.
 When the story begins, a long winter has just come and characters are fighting to claim the "Iron Throne" which gives the ultimate control of all the kingdoms.
 There is action, romance, and the most important thing: dragons!!!

 Where does game of thrones take place and how to get there with a camper van ?